 All children take part in a daily act of Collective Worship that is of a Christian nature.
 Collective worship promotes the school’s Christian Values.
 Provides an opportunity for worship as well as considering spiritual and moral issues and developing understanding and tolerance of other religions and beliefs.

-Throughout school, Religious Education is taught via the Wakefield Agreed Syllabus, Religious Education takes place within the classroom to develop children’s knowledge, understanding and awareness of Christianity and of other religions.
+Throughout school, Religious Education is taught using the Leeds Diocesan Syllabus and the Wakefield Agreed Syllabus.
+Religious Education takes place within the classroom to develop children’s knowledge, understanding and awareness of Christianity and of other religions.
+The syllabuses draw upon the Understanding Christianity materials, which provide support for the teaching of Christianity in Religious Education.

 Sex and Relationship Education

 Sex and relationship education is provided through the Science and SMSC Curriculum.
+The School Nursing Services provide a Puberty Talk for the Y6 pupils in the summer term.
 Issues that arise on an individual basis are handled with appropriate sensitivity.
 Questions that arise are answered honestly, according to the age and needs of the child, with parental involvement.

 Sport provision throughout school is delivered by specialist coaches from Elite Coaching, who also provide continuing professional development activity for teachers.
 Great importance is placed upon the development of sporting skills.
 By participating in a range of activities and experiences, children are encouraged to acquire a sense of satisfaction, achievement and enjoyment whilst developing control and co-ordination across a range of sporting skills.
 They also develop an ability to work safely, using a wide variety of apparatus.